SwiftGen/SwiftGen/README.md

 * [`enums` for your `Localizable.strings` strings](#localizablestrings).
 * And maybe more to come…

-## Installation & Repo Organization
+## Installation

 ### Build the tools from source

 To build the executables from the source, **simply run `rake` from the command line**.

-This will generate the local libraries (code shared between the various tools) in `lib/` and the executables in `bin/`.
+This will generate standalone executables into the `bin/` directory.

 > Note: The tools are written in Swift 2.0 and need to be compiled with Xcode 7.
 >
 > If your Xcode 7 is not the one set as default for use from the Command Line, you can use `sudo xcode-select -s` to change it.
 Alternatively, you can use `DEVELOPER_DIR=/Applications/Xcode-beta.app rake`.

-### Using the binaries & Play with the Playground
+### Using the binaries & play with the Playground

 * The built tools will be located in `bin/`.
 Simply invoke them with the necessary arguments from the command line (see doc of each tool below).
-* The `SwiftGen.playground` will allow you to play around with the various EnumBuilders Swift classes used by the compiled tools and see some usage examples.
+* The `SwiftGen.playground` will allow you to play around with the various `EnumBuilders` classes used by the compiled tools and see some usage examples.

 > Note: The playground is in the Xcode 7 format, and uses its new concept of "Playground pages" to regroup multiple playground pages in a single Playground.

-### Repository Organisation & Developer Info

-* The source of the command-line scripts are located in `src/`
-* The command-line scripts basically parse command-line arguments, then use the `SwiftGenXXXEnumBuilder` classes to generate the appropriate code, so their code is pretty simple as they are just wrappers around other classes
-* The core elements of the project, which is the various `SwiftGenXXXEnumBuilder` classes and the `SwiftIdentifier` shared code used by these scripts, are actually stored in `SwiftGen.playground/Sources`, so the playground can use those `SwiftGenXXXEnumBuilder` classes directly.

-When running `rake`:

-* The `SwiftGen.playground/Sources` directory is parsed
-* Dependencies are automatically computed for each file
-* `rake` compiles each of those files, as a library + its associated module, into `lib/`
-* Then the `src/` directory is parsed, computing local lib dependencies needed for each
-* And finally `rake` compiles each of these file in `src`, and link them with the dependent libraries generated in `lib/`, to produce the final executables in `bin/`.
+To learn more on how the various source files used to build the tools are organized in the repository, see [Repository Organization & Rakefile Internals](repository-organization---rakefile-internals) at the end of this README.

+---

 ## Assets Catalogs